Auditor-General (South Africa): History

 The Auditor General's office was established by legislation in 1911, and this legislation was amended over the years, with the institution celebrating its centenary in 2011.

 The first auditor general, as appointed per the Constitution, was Shauket Fakie who served until his retirement in 2006.
 Terence Nombembe was appointed on 1 December 2006 and served until 30 November 2013.
 Nombembe is a member of the South African Institute of Chartered Accountants as a Chartered Accountant (South Africa).
 On 1 December 2013 the President of the Republic appointed Thembekile Makwetu to replace Nombembe, whose term had ended.
-Makwetu, who is also a chartered accountant (SA) by profession, has served as deputy auditor general for six years prior to his appointment as the auditor general.
+Makwetu, who is also a chartered accountant (CA) by profession, has served as deputy auditor general for six years prior to his appointment as the auditor general.

 As to the effectiveness of the Auditor-General in practice, Sarkin's assessment of 2000 was more sanguine than in relation to the Public Protector.
 He noted that the office had "done some excellent work," and described the incumbent of the time, Shauket Fakie, as "more vigorous and energetic" than his predecessor, whose work had been criticised.
 Some of the more recent investigations conducted by the Auditor-General have exposed instances of financial mismanagement ranging from huge debt at the Government Printing Works and unauthorised expenditure by several government departments to the fraudulent allocation of subsidies in the Department of Housing and irregularities in procurement processes at the Companies and Intellectual Property Registration Office.